 A hidden gem that locals may not know about is First Fridays.
 This downtown Phoenix tradition takes place on the first Friday of every month.
 Art galleries and other venues open their doors free to the public from 6 p.m. to 10 p.m.
 It’s a great — and free — way to soak in Phoenix’s wonderful culture!

 What is your favorite experience in Greater Phoenix?

-My favorite experience in Greater Phoenix is exploring the Desert Botanical Garden’s Las Noches de las Luminarias in December (November 29 through December 31, 2013).
+My favorite experience in Greater Phoenix is exploring the Desert Botanical Garden’s Las Noches de las Luminarias in December.
 Throughout the month, the garden is lined with thousands of luminaries.
 The soft desert glow (accompanied by a cup of warm cider) creates an evening of ambiance to usher in the holidays.
 The butterfly exhibit in the spring highlights the beauty and color of the desert.
 The sweet smell of the flowers just opening up and seeing the delicate touch of the butterfly makes for one of Arizona’s most beautiful times of year.